polyaxon/polyaxon/README.md

 You can mount multiple claims and host paths for data.
 This should be a dictionary mapping volume names to the respective volumes.

-Every definition should follow the following structure:
+Every definition should follow the structure:

 | Parameter                                  | Description                                       | Default